softwaresaved/software-deposit-guidance/markdown/WhereToDepositSoftware.md

 There are many choices as to a digital repository to use for depositing software.

 **Institutional** digital repositories are provided by institutions for the deposit of research objects, including software, that are created by their staff, typically to showcase their research.
 Even if you leave the institution, your research will remain in the repository.
-Examples which support software deposits include University of Edinburgh DataShare [^11], UCL Discovery [^12] and The University of Sheffield figshare [^13] (an example of an institution-specific deployment of the figshare digital repository platform).
+Examples which support software deposits include the University of Edinburgh DataShare [^11], UCL Discovery [^12] and the University of Sheffield figshare [^13] (an example of an institution-specific deployment of the figshare digital repository platform).

 **Funder- or publisher- mandated or recommended** digital repositories are those that funders or publishers recommend, or require you to use.
 For example, Wellcome Open Research require that software written by a paper's authors be deposited and recommend the use of Zenodo for archived software [^14], so its title, digital object identifier (DOI) [^15] and licence can be cited.
 Springer Nature's BioMed Central [^16] series of journals, requires both a link to a live version of the software (e.g. on GitHub) but also to an archived version with a DOI, for which Zenodo is recommended [^17].